bor1e/mydaily/README.md

 ## Add books and other sources
 If you want me to add any books, please let me know!
 I am currently testing and working on better, more dynamical book structures and proper interfaces to be easy exchangeable und fluently interacting.
 Learning about other sources will enable me to define the interfaces for adding books better.
+Planning to add following books, in weekly basis:
+- Halacha
+- Mishna
+- Sefer Mizwot

 ## ToDo:
 Next steps are:
+- create Object-Oriented approach for books, like an interface including all needed solutions
 - now every request is being sent to chabad.org, and there are no text being saved in DB, which leads to overload.
-I think I will include also the current copy of the section
+I think I will include also the current copy of all the sections, replacing specific section.
-- adding JS scrollspy, updating the db when user finished a portion, without any input from user, when specific user interested.
+- adding JS scrollspy, updating the db when user finished a portion, without any input from user, when specific user interested, `remembering where inside a section the person stoped reading`.
-- eventually update the reading time
+- eventually adjust the reading time to real learning speed

 ## Bugs:
 Due to a fast developement, and some shortcuts, including testing, this app has bugs.
 Let's find and fix them =).